ericyliu/nonzero/procrastination.md

 # Procrastination
-"You don’t have to be great to start, but you have to start to be great." — Zig Ziglar
+*"You don't have to be great to start, but you have to start to be great."* — Zig Ziglar

-## What is procrastination
+## What is procrastination?

-Choosing short term rewards over working towards higher value or long term goals.
-Procrastination is inherently a failure of navigating your motivational system.
+Procrastination is choosing short-term rewards over working toward higher-value, long-term goals.
+At its core, it represents a failure to effectively navigate your motivational system.

 ![motivation-formula](motivation-formula.png)

-The formula above represents the motivation that you feel as a factor of a few concepts.
-The most important takeaway is to consider what is on top versus what is on bottom.
-To give yourself more motivation, either increase what is on top or decrease what is on bottom.
+The formula above captures the motivation you feel as a function of several key factors.
+The crucial insight is to focus on what's in the numerator versus what's in the denominator.
+To boost your motivation, either increase what's on top or decrease what's on the bottom.

-### improve these
+### Increase these factors:
-Probability of Success - how likely you believe you are to accomplish the task Perceived Reward - how much you think you stand to gain from accomplishing this task
+- **Probability of Success** - How likely you believe you are to accomplish the task
+- **Perceived Reward** - How much you think you stand to gain from accomplishing this task

-### reduce these
+### Reduce these factors:
+- **Perceived Effort** - How difficult the task appears to be
-Perceived Effort - how hard the task seems Impulsiveness - how likely are you to succumb to short term desire by nature Delay - how long before you get the reward for doing the task Distractibility - how likely something will pull you away from the task
+- **Impulsiveness** - Your natural tendency to succumb to short-term desires
+- **Delay** - How long you must wait before receiving the reward for completing the task
+- **Distractibility** - How likely external factors are to pull you away from the task

-## How to deal with it
+## How to overcome procrastination

-1. Define your values so you know what you want to work towards
+1. **Clarify your values** - Define what truly matters to you so you know what you're working toward
-2. Reduce friction in doing what you need to do (reduces perceived effort)
+2. **Reduce friction** - Make it easier to start and continue doing what you need to do (reduces perceived effort)
-3. Increase friction and reduce availability of distractions (reduces distractibility)
+3. **Create barriers to distraction** - Increase friction around distractions and reduce their availability (reduces distractibility)
-4. break down tasks into trivially easy steps (reduces perceived effort, decreases delay)
+4. **Break tasks into micro-steps** - Divide large tasks into trivially easy steps (reduces perceived effort, decreases delay)
-5. Adopt a process mindset and enjoy the journey (increases perceived reward)
+5. **Adopt a process mindset** - Learn to enjoy the journey itself (increases perceived reward)
-6. Keep momentum by consistently doing these tasks on a regular schedule (makes your impulse to do that task)
+6. **Build momentum through consistency** - Establish regular schedules for important tasks (transforms them into automatic habits)
-7. Avoid perfectionist mindset (increase probability of success)
+7. **Embrace imperfection** - Avoid perfectionist thinking that paralyzes progress (increases probability of success)

-## Exercises
+## Practical exercises

-1. Write down what your values are and what you are trying to accomplish
+1. **Values clarification** - Write down your core values and the specific goals you're trying to accomplish
-2. Take something you are trying to accomplish that you are putting off and break it down into smaller tasks
+2. **Task decomposition** - Take one thing you're putting off and break it down into the smallest possible actionable steps

-## Success Metrics
+## Success indicators

-1. I no longer delay what needs to be done until the last minute
+1. You no longer delay important tasks until the last minute
-2. It no longer feels daunting or hard to do make progress towards what I value
+2. Making progress toward your values no longer feels daunting or overwhelming

-## More Reading
+## Further reading

-1. Atomic Habits - James Clear
+1. *Atomic Habits* - James Clear
 2. [Procrastination Solved](https://solvedpodcast.com/procrastination/)
-3. Procrastination - Fuschia M. Sirois
+3. *Procrastination* - Fuschia M. Sirois

-## Related
+## Related concepts

 1. Elephant and the Rider